xarvh/exalted-cypher-system/house-rules.md

 Controller and Victim characters can only attack each other.

+The Controller can break the Clinch at any moment.

-The Controller and anyone else can attack the Victim at -2 difficulty.
+The Controller and anyone else can attack the Victim with a +2 bonus.

-If the Controller attacks the Victim succesfully, they can inflict damage as normal.
+If the Controller attacks the Victim successfully, they can inflict damage as normal.

-If the Victim attacks the Controller successfully, they can break the clinch; on a Minor Effect the Victim can swap role with the Controller.
+If the Victim attacks the Controller successfully, they can break free of the clinch; with an Intrusion the Victim can swap role with the Controller.

 Extended Action